AI & Automation

 7 min read

-What to Look For in an AI Low-Code Platform
+What to look for in an AI low-code platform

 The test is simple: can someone with no technical background describe an app and get something usable?
 Not a wireframe.
 Not a mockup.
 A working application connected to real data.

-2. Real Data Connectivity
+2. Real data connectivity

 The platform needs to connect to your databases (Postgres, MySQL, MongoDB), your SaaS tools (Salesforce, HubSpot, Slack, Stripe), and your APIs.
 Read AND write.
 If it only reads data, you've built a fancy screenshot.

-3. Security as Standard
+3. Security as standard

 SSO, role-based access control, audit trails.
 On every plan.
 If security is an enterprise upsell, the platform is using your data safety as a sales lever.
+Gartner's 2025 low-code market analysis now ranks security governance as the top enterprise evaluation criterion for these platforms.

-4. Operational Continuity
+4. Operational continuity

-5. Escape Hatches
+5. Escape hatches

 Best for: Teams building internal tools, dashboards, and business apps that need to work long-term.